 All prospective students are highly encouraged to attend Art Attack, our open house and portfolio consultation day on Sunday, October 16, 2016.

-The Department of Art and Art History will also be offering two one day portfolio preparation workshops this summer on either Saturday, May 28, 2016 or Saturday, July 16, 2016.
+The Department of Art and Art History will also be offering a one day portfolio preparation workshops this summer on Saturday, July 16, 2016.

 Please contact the Department of Art and Art History at email@example.com or 609-771-2652 for information about the registering for these events.